Jun 14 2024

 EDTECH: You have an extensive background advocating for people with disabilities, and now you are at CAST.
 What should readers know about this organization?

 JONES: Our current education system is behind the times in terms of how we handle special education for students with disabilities and general education for everyone else.
 CAST is about the future of education.
-What CAST’s work and what neuroscience has shown us is that we are all variable learners.
+What CAST’s work and what neuroscience have shown us is that we are all variable learners.

 Our brains are all as different as our fingerprints, and throughout its 40-year history, CAST has been focused on one core value: People are not broken, systems are poorly designed.
 And those systems are creating a barrier that holds back human innovation and learning.